 Mistakes are made when emergency room doctors and staff do not take careful histories, do not perform careful physical examinations or do not order proper tests.
 Even if a patient presents more than three hours from the onset of their symptoms, Stroke Centers can perform brain-saving procedures to restore blood flow with success.

 The effects of ischemic strokes can be reversed with treatment.
 The treatments, however, must be administered within the first few hours of a stroke.
-If someone has an ischemic stroke and doctors fail to diagnose the stroke in time to administer the treatment, there may be a claim for failure to diagnose malpractice.
+If someone has an ischemic stroke and doctors fail to diagnose the stroke in time to administer the treatment, there may be a malpractice claim for failure to diagnose.

 The precursor to stroke can be a TIA (transient ischemic attack).
 Here symptoms of stroke may come and go completely away again, giving doctors time to act promptly to prevent a completed stroke.
 Thus proper training and supervision of all emergency room staff is critical for hospitals.

 Have you or a loved one had a stroke or an ischemic attack (TIA)?
 Do you believe you were not treated in a timely fashion or there was a lack of proper treatment by your medical professional or hospital?
 You may have a valid legal claim against the parties or hospitals that treated you.